 MGL c.231 § 59H Strategic litigation against public participation (SLAPP).
 Allows a defendant who believes he has been targeted because of the exercise of his right to petition to file a special motion to dismiss early in the process.
+Special motion to dismiss may be filed within sixty days of the service of the complaint or, in the court's discretion, at any later time upon terms it deems proper.

 42 USC §§ 14501 et seq.
 Volunteer protection act of 1997